Only employers can claim tax deductions on premiums paid for the group health insurance policy for employees in India.

 Jatin and his colleagues, however, can claim a deduction under section 80D of Income Tax Act, up to Rs.
 25,000 for the premium paid on either individual policies or family floater policy for themselves and their families (including spouse and dependent children).

 They can claim an additional deduction of up to Rs.
 30,000 for health insurance premium paid for their parents.
-However, these policies must be bought separately, and the premium is paid out of their pocket.
+However, these policies must be bought separately, and the premium should be paid out of their pocket.

 Including the Claim Received as Taxable Income in ITR